What are the steps of harvesting?

 First and foremost, road accidents can ruin the harvest season for all involved.
 It is the responsibility of both farmers and non-farmers to practice road safety.
 If you’re following too close to a combine or tractor, they likely cannot see you behind them.
 Additionally, while it may seem like a farm vehicle is pulling to the side of the road to let you pass, they may actually be swinging wide to make a turn – check to see if their turn signal is on and if they are approaching a crossroad.

-While equipment breakdowns or damage may not completely ruin harvest season, it certainly puts a damper on it!
+While equipment breakdowns or damage may not completely ruin harvest season, it certainly puts a damper on it.
 Even unforeseen hurdles, like a tire puncture from a deer antler shed, can put a farmer out of commission for a few hours or even half a day if they cannot get the parts they need in town – a big deal if rain is on the horizon.

 Weather is a big factor in farming, and that rings true even at harvest time.
 In the fall of 2018, you may remember Iowa experienced abnormal rainfall.
 It was the 2nd wettest year on record, just behind the floods of 1993.
 This put Iowa farmers weeks behind on harvest.
-The rain made it impossible for large farm equipment to get into the field without risk of getting sucked into the soil, cool fall temperatures were a hindrance to fields drying out and grain was susceptible to mold.
+The rain made it impossible for large farm equipment to get into the field without risk of getting sucked into the soil and cool fall temperatures were a hindrance to fields drying out making grain susceptible to mold.
 There were even some Iowa farmers who had to let their crops sit in the field during the winter and finished up harvest in the spring.

 This year, derecho caused crop damage on many of Iowa’s acres.
 We have neighbors whose corn fields were deemed a total loss, and stalks not salvageable for animal feed were disked in early September.
 A few of our corn fields sustained wind damage causing corn to flatten or lean.
 Because of these conditions, we expect our corn harvest will be long and slow.
 With severely leaning corn, a special attachment will be put on our corn head to help pick up fallen stalks and feed them into the combine.